venam/blog/_posts/2015-09-25-group-work.markdown

-The only thing I do as an administrator is put coals in the fire inciting people to contribute and bring the best of themselves without shame.
-I mostly do that by starting new activities and projects.
+The only thing I do as an administrator is put coals in the fire to incite contribution and bring the best without shame.
+I do that by starting new activities and projects.

 The group norms are built by themselves over time.